Become a Resident Advisor (R/A) at Rainy Hall

 - RAs must have an active e-mail account and will be expected to check it on a daily basis and respond when appropriate.

-- Weekend Duty Office Hours (1 a month/15 hours )
+- Weekend Duty Office Hours -Every other weekend (15 hours total each weekend)

 - Floor interaction and special programs